-“Shiba Inus are a healthy breed who love to do things their own way,” says veterinarian Dr. Kirsten Ronngren, DVM MRCVS.
-“If they’re forced into things like nail cutting, ear cleaning, or handling from the vet, then it’s possible they’ll consider making a scene.”
+“Shiba Inus are a healthy breed who love to do things their own way,” says veterinarian Dr. Kirsten Ronngren, DVM, MRCVS.
+“If they’re forced into things like nail cutting, ear cleaning, or handling by the vet, then it’s possible they’ll consider making a scene.”

-Females tend to be a bit more food-driven and are quite the intellectuals: Compared to males, it’s easier to train them to do amazing things (if you use the right methods).
+Females tend to be a bit more food-driven and are quite intellectual.
+Compared to males, it’s easier to train them to do amazing things (if you use the right methods).